willeccles/cfm/README.md

 # Cactus File Manager

-Cactus File manager (cfm) is a TUI file manager with some features.
+Cactus File manager (cfm) is a TUI file manager with some features here and there.
 It's quick and light.
 Whether or not you should use it depends on whether or not you like the name and/or the dev, like with all software.

 ![Example Configuration](screenshot.png)

-*Note: the screenshot above has a non-default pointer and no alternative instances enabled.*
+*Note: the screenshot above has a non-default pointer and no alternative views enabled.*

 [Demo](https://asciinema.org/a/296578)